G-Core/product-documentation/documentation/streaming-platform/live-streams-and-videos-protocols-and-codecs/how-low-latency-streaming-works.md

 published: true
 order: 40
 toc:
-   --1--What is latency, and why it exists: "what-is-streaming-latency-and-why-does-it-exist" --1--How Gcore provides Low Latency: "how-does-gcore-provide-low-latency" --1--How LL-HLS and LL-DASH work: "how-do-ll-hls-and-ll-dash-work-in-comparison-to-the-standard-approach" --1--Use Low Latency streaming: "use-low-latency-streaming" --1--Switch to legacy HLS modes: "switch-to-legacy-hls-modes" --2--Regular HLS: "get-regular-hls-with-cmaf-mode"
+    --1--What is latency, and why it exists: 'what-is-streaming-latency-and-why-does-it-exist' --1--How Gcore provides Low Latency: 'how-does-gcore-provide-low-latency'
+    --1--How LL-HLS and LL-DASH work: 'how-do-ll-hls-and-ll-dash-work-in-comparison-to-the-standard-approach'
+    --1--Use Low Latency streaming: 'use-low-latency-streaming'
+    --1--Switch to legacy HLS modes: 'switch-to-legacy-hls-modes'
+    --2--Regular HLS: 'get-regular-hls-with-cmaf-mode'
-   --2--HLSv3: "get-legacy-hlsv3-mode"
+    --2--HLSv3: 'get-legacy-hlsv3-mode'
 ---

 # How Low Latency streaming works

 ## What is streaming latency, and why does it exist?